 Wednesday, September 17, 2025

-Please download all of these backing tracks I've made, so you'll have them for safe keeping in the future.
+Here's a list of all the backing tracks I've made so far (a new backing track is added every Friday).
+Please download them all, so you'll have them for safe keeping in the future.
 You are welcome to freely share them elsewhere online; no credit need be given.
 I just made them for fun for everyone.
-These 192 kbps MP3's are only temporarily stored on my SteelC6th.com steel guitar website, which if something happens to me WILL disappear from the internet within several months (when my web hosting package expires).
-So, save them while you still can dear reader.
+These 192 kbps MP3's are only temporarily stored on my SteelC6th.com steel guitar website, which if something happens to me WILL disappear from the internet when my web hosting package expires.
+So, save them while you still can dear reader and share them freely.
 Consider these backing tracks, YOURS.
 Enjoy!

 1. Arkansas Traveller